yydzero/dockerfiles/ldap/README.md

     $ ldapsearch -x -b 'dc=pivotal,dc=io' -D 'cn=admin,dc=pivotal,dc=io' '(uid=tlsuser)' -LLL -w changeme -H ldap://172.17.0.2 -ZZZ

+# OpenLDAP security

+If you want to do SSL or TLS, you should know that the default behaviour is for ldap clients to verify certificates, and give misleading bind errors if they can't validate them.
+This means:

+* if you're using self-signed certificates, add `TLS_REQCERT allow` to /etc/openldap/ldap.conf on your clients, which means allow certificates the clients can't validate
+* if you're using CA-signed certificates, and want to verify them, add your CA PEM certificate to a directory of your choice (e.g. /etc/openldap/certs, or /etc/pki/tls/certs, for instance), and point to it using proper instructions.

 # Other info

 OpenLDAP 2.4 on RHEL7 is built against Mozilla NSS.
 Refer to slapd-config(5) for